 In 2016, the Irish Government introduced the new Irish Knowledge Development Box (KDB) regime.
 Similarly, the UK has their own development programme, which they refer to as the Patent Box.

-Essentially, KDB aims to encourage innovative activity.
-Further, its introduction demonstrates Ireland’s commitment to offering startups a promising corporation tax regime.
+This regime aims to encourage innovative activity in Ireland.
+Further, its introduction demonstrates Ireland’s commitment to offering Startups a promising corporation tax rate.

-For instance, the KDB relief will be granted only where your qualifying assets are the result of R&D activities that have been carried out by the business claiming the tax benefit.
+For instance, the KDB relief will be granted only where your qualifying assets are the result of R&D activities.
 Therefore, claiming the KDB is the next step for you if you’re already claiming the R&D tax credit annually.

 What is a qualifying asset?